 Most of my day-to-day social and professional interactions take place over email.
 It's my primary form of direct, one-on-one contact with students, colleagues, and co-authors.
 Consequently, my impressions of people are shaped by their emails.
 Are their emails polite or demanding?
 Clear or confusing?
 For good or ill, I judge people by the emails they send.

 Based on my own personal experience, I am not alone.
 Others have judged me by the emails I have sent.
 I once lost someone's friendship because of a misjudged bcc.
-I have alienated students, colleagues and friends with overly long, passive-aggressive emails.
 I am no expert on the right way to send emails.

 But I have learned a thing or two from sending and receiving tens of thousands of emails, good and bad.
 One is that the ultimate goal of most email senders is to ask - clearly, politely and respectfully - for something.
 This post offers my personal reflections on how to achieve that goal.